rapidspeciation/biodiversity_genomics_course/exercises/16_positive_selection_codeml.md

 dN/dS is an estimator of omega (w), and so you will see all three notations in the tutorial.

-This tutorial is in two parts:
+This tutorial consists of two parts:

 First retriving and aligning orthologous genes, and run a basic model to infer the average evolutionary rate in a gene family.
 For this we will use a dataset of Ithomiini butterflies.